About Edwards

 The Edwards Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Benton County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Edwards, Missouri residents are available through the local police department and authorized providers in Benton County.
+Fingerprinting services for Edwards, Missouri residents are available through local police (where present) and authorized providers in Benton County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Benton County Sheriff's Office for scheduling and fees.

 To register to vote in Edwards, Missouri, residents can register online through the Missouri Secretary of State's website, by mail, or in person at the Benton County elections office.
 Missouri requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Missouri Secretary of State's voter lookup tool.
 For local municipal elections in Edwards, contact the Benton County Clerk's office for schedules and ballot information.

 Property records for Edwards, Missouri are maintained by the Benton County Assessor's Office and the Benton Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Benton County, including parcels in Edwards.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Benton Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Missouri counties provide online property record searches through their county websites.
-For in-person requests, visit the Benton County offices at the county courthouse.
 The Benton County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Edwards, Missouri residents are available through both county and state offices.
 The Missouri Department of Health and Senior Services, Bureau of Vital Records, located in Jefferson City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Missouri.
 Orders can be placed online, by mail, or in person.
 Locally, the Benton County Clerk's office issues marriage licenses and maintains marriage records for Benton County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.